LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/intro.md

 :::note

 `SessionSigs` are only available on Ethereum and are heavily in development, so things may change.
-Be sure to use the latest version of the Lit SDK and connect to the `serrano` testnet.
+Be sure to use the latest version of the Lit JS SDK.

 :::